 China Aid reports that the most high-profile church punished by the government in this way was Zion Church in Beijing.
 The head pastor of the church said, “Yes we are scared, but we have Jesus!”

 It’s not just Christians who are targeted, however.
-Anyone who associates with them are punished as well.
+Many who associate with them are punished as well.

 Landlords who rent buildings to Christians are heavily fined by the government– between 20,000 to 200,000 Yuan– nearly $30,000.
 Financial costs associated with Christianity have not only created a climate of fear, but also resulted in the forcing out of Christians from the premises they rented.